-Experimental study activities for new technical solutions and technology aimed at the pre-competitive development of a new Suite for the environmental sector
+Experimental study activities in favor of new technical and technological solutions aimed at pre-competitive development of a new Suite for the Environmental sector.

-Over the course of 2023 Terranova conducted activities concerning the study and programming of innovative technical and technological solutions with the intent to obtain new technical solutions for software products intended for the environmental sector.
-This project will strengthen its presence at Customers and improve the company's image, presenting Terranova as standard-setting in the sector.
-Terranova intends to lead, rather than follow, the evolutions of this market, designing products that can meet the needs of customers in advance.
+During 2024, Terranova conducted activities concerning the study and programming of innovative technical and technological solutions with the intent to obtain new technical measures for software products intended for the Environmental sector.

+This project will strengthen the presence with Customers and improve the company's image, proposing Terranova as a center of excellence in the sector.
+Terranova intends to lead, rather than follow, the evolutions of this market, designing products that can anticipate customer needs.

-Applied and experimental research activities for the analysis of new technological solutions including not aimed at development.
+Applied and experimental research activities for the analysis of new technological solutions, even if not aimed at development.